yesanton/Process-Drift-Visualization-With-Declare/README.md

 # Comprehensive Process Drift Detection with Visual Analytics (VDD technique)

+This technique supports the discovery of process drifts in the processes from event logs.
+Load your [timestamp sorted csv](https://github.com/yesanton/Event-Log-Preprocessing-Tools) and xes files to the tool to discover Drfit Maps, Drift charts, and
+Declare relations that see which part of the log is changing.

 ## How to run

-The main script is:

-draw_graph.py (use -help to see parameter list)
+In order to run the tool, one runs the following command in the terminal:

+> python3 draw_graph.py

+To discover the parameters useful for the analysis, run the previous command with a \'-help\' parameter

+Here is one way to run the tool

+> python3 draw_graph.py -logName italian_help_desk -logFolder  italian_help_desk  -subL 100 -sliBy 50 -caseID 0 -timestampID 2  -driftAll

+\'-logFolder\' is an the subfolder dedicated to the log inside of \'data_initial/\'folder in the project folder

+the '-logName' refers to the .xes and .csv files name found in the folder \'data_initial/logFolder \'

+\'-subL\' the sublog size

+\'sliBy\' slide by argument

+\'-caseID\' the case id (the column with case id in the csv file)

+\'-timestampID\' the timestamp id (the column with timestamps in the csv file)

+\'-driftAll\' this indicates that for discovering the points where the drifts are most redically changing, we use information from all subs-drifts at the same time.

-## Requirements
+## Requirements for running software

 - Python 3
-- Requires java 10 (for the MINERful module – [fork MINERful](https://github.com/cdc08x/MINERful/wiki))
+- Requires java 10 (for the MINERful module (included in this software distribution), also find the original repo of MINERful – [fork MINERful](https://github.com/cdc08x/MINERful/wiki))
+- Command line
+- You can use disco, prom or any other tool for conversion between .csv and .xes files

 ## Datasets

-Code support any event log with that features case ID, timestamps, and activity labels.
+Code support any standard event log with that features case ID, timestamps, and activity labels.

 ## Why